TGDataset: Collecting and Exploring the Largest Telegram Channels Dataset: Data collection

-To build the TGDataset, we use a snowball approach as previously done in~\cite{baumgartner2020pushshift}.
-We begin with a set of seed channels related to various topics and then extend our dataset by including the source channel of each forwarded message.
-Fig.~\ref{fig:data_collection_flow} represents the flow diagram we use to collect the data.
-To determine the seed channels (Step 1 in Fig.~\ref{fig:data_collection_flow}), we utilize Tgstat~\cite{tgstat}, a popular freemium service that indexes over 150,000 Telegram channels and gathers statistics about them.
-Tgstat provides information for each channel, such as the subscriber count, topic category, growth rate, and language.
-Among the other metrics, Tgstat lists the top 100 channels by the number of subscribers.
-From this rank, we retrieve all the categories these channels belong to, finding the following 18 categories:: \textit{Sales}, \textit{Humor and entertainment}, \textit{News and Mass media}, \textit{Video \& Movies}, \textit{Business \& Startups}, \textit{Cryptocurrencies}, \textit{Politics}, \textit{Technologies}, \textit{Sport}, \textit{Marketing}, \textit{Economics}, \textit{Games}, \textit{Religion}, \textit{Software and Applications}, \textit{Lifehacks}, \textit{Fashion \& Beauty}, \textit{Medicine}, and \textit{Adults}.
-Finally, we selected the ten most popular channels from each category as the seed channels according to their subscriber count.
-With this approach, we collect 180 seed channels.
-Next, for each seed channel, we proceed with downloading all its messages by leveraging the Telethon APIs~\cite{telethonAPI} (Step (2)), an open-source Python tool that provides access to the official Telegram APIs.
+For each seed channel, we proceed with downloading all its messages by leveraging the Telethon APIs~\cite{telethonAPI} (Step (2)), an open-source Python tool that provides access to the official Telegram APIs.
 Specifically, each call to download messages from a channel is performed five seconds after the previous one to avoid flooding the Telegram service.
-Once retrieved the data about the channel, we proceed with the data extraction (Step (3)): in particular, we retain all the information obtained by Telegram API, excluding media files such as images, videos, or PDFs.
+Once we retrieved the data about the channel, we proceeded with the data extraction (Step (3)): in particular, we retained all the information obtained by Telegram API, excluding media files such as images, videos, or PDFs.
 The reason behind this decision is to avoid storing copyrighted or illegal content.
-Anyway, even for media-based messages, we memorize some information such as file format, title, author, and ID.
-Next, we store the collected data (Step (4)) and parse the messages of the channel to identify forwarded messages and their original authors (Step 5).
+Anyway, even for media-based messages, we collect the name, author, and ID of the media content using the Telegram API, and we infer the file format based on the extension of the file name. \mmnote{Next, we store the extracted information in MongoDB~\cite{mongodb}, a NoSQL database (Step (4)).} Finally, we parse the channel messages to identify forwarded messages and their original authors (Step (5)).
 If the author represents a channel that we have never seen, then the channel is added to the list of new channels.
 Conversely, if the author is a user or represents a group, we ignore the author of the forwarded message.
 To iteratively expand the TGDataset, we repeat the above procedure of channel discovery (Steps 2, 3, 4, and 5) using the newly found channels as new seeds.
 We stopped the iteration process on July 31, 2022.
 Finally, to align our dataset, for each discovered channel, we download all the missing messages until July 31, 2022.
-In particular, for each channel, we store the following information as listed in Tab.~\ref{tab:data_collected}: title and if it is marked as verified or scam(item~1 in Fig.~\ref{fig:screenshots_example}~(A)), subscriber count (item~2), description (item~3), username (item~4), ID, and creation date.
-For the messages, we retain the author (the name of the channel), timestamp, and, in the case of forwarded messages, original posting date and original channel.